 If a fixture has multiple cells of control (for example an RGB LED batten) and its personality supports it, you can select and control the fixture either as a whole or as independent cells.
-This is useful when using Shapes or the Pixel Mapper.
+This is particularly useful when using Shapes or the Pixel Mapper.

 If you select the fixture using the handle it is patched on, all cells of the fixture will be controlled together.
-To access the sub fixtures independently, press Unfold then the select button of the fixture.
-In the Fixtures workspace, the current page of fixtures will be replaced by select buttons for each individual fixture cell.